Matt Wallner Preview, Player Props: Twins vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.8 K/9, which ranks 15th in MLB.
+- The Mets pitching staff ranks 15th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Mets have a 4.45 team ERA that ranks 18th among all league pitching staffs.
+- The Mets have the 18th-ranked team ERA across all MLB pitching staffs (4.46).

 © 2023 Data Skrive.
 All rights reserved.